mattdstanford/data-analytics-portfolio/NCAA_Podium_Teams/README.md

 The project prioritizes structural pattern detection rather than causal inference.

+### Nationality Variable Framing
+Nationality was included as a structural variable to evaluate representation patterns across championship teams.
+These groupings reflect commonly used geographic categories in sports analytics and were used solely to assess changes in representation and potential association with team-level outcomes.
+This analysis does not make causal claims regarding athlete ability or performance.
+Observed associations likely reflect a complex combination of institutional, developmental, and recruitment factors rather than individual-level determinants.
+The purpose of including nationality was to examine structural patterns in longitudinal data, not to attribute performance to inherent characteristics.

 ### Practical Takeaways
 This project demonstrates several applied machine learning principles relevant to real-world analytics workflows:
 - Proper cross-validation design for temporally structured data